Colorado School of Trades Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Colorado School of Trades, approximately 48% of students took out student loans averaging $10,405 a year.
 That adds up to $41,620 over four years for those students.

 The student loan default rate at Colorado School of Trades is 2.5%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Colorado School of Trades Graduates Make?students who graduate from Colorado School of Trades with a bachelor's degree go on to jobs where they make an average salary of $35,100 in their early years.
-Unfortunately, this is 12% less that the average college graduate's salary of $39,802 per year.
-However, graduates in your major field may make more.
+How Much Money Do Colorado School of Trades Graduates Make?students who graduate with a bachelor's degree from Colorado School of Trades make about $35,100 a year during their first few years of employment after graduation.
+This is about 12% less that the average pay for college graduates overall.
+However, graduates with your major may make more.

 Location of Colorado School of Trades